panaversity/learn-n8n-agentic-ai/README.md

 ---

-## Comparision of n8n Skills vs OpenAI Agents SDK skills for Enterprise Development, Startups, and Freelancing
+## Comparison of n8n Skills vs OpenAI Agents SDK skills for Enterprise Development, Startups, and Freelancing

 Let’s do a **three-way comparison** of **n8n skills** vs **OpenAI Agents SDK skills**, and examine **how useful they are in enterprise development, startups, and freelancing**.